CaptainSDD/GAYATAMA-2026/README.md

 Choosing open data over a commercial POI provider was a deliberate design decision with consequences we accept — coverage varies by region, and GAYATAMA's Data Quality factor exists precisely to model that variation rather than paper over it.
-The reasoning, and how OSM's `check_date` tags feed the freshness weighting, is documented in **[docs/data-sources.md](docs/data-sources.md)**.
+Where available, OSM's `check_date` and related freshness tags feed the freshness weighting.
+The reasoning is documented in **[docs/data-sources.md](docs/data-sources.md)**.

 ## Limitations